percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 ![DBaaS Catalog architecture](./dbaas_catalog.jpg)

 Catalog also gives us the benefits of using CatalogSource and ClusterServiceVersion.
 ClusterServiceVersion (CSV) can solve the issue by getting the current version of installed operators via OLM API.
-Currently, we rely on the API version of PerconaOperators by requesting api-versions via kubectl and using the latest API version as an operator’s version.
+Currently, we rely on the API version of Percona Operators by requesting `api-versions` via `kubectl` and using the latest API version as an operator’s version.
 However, there'll be no way to get information about the version after the 1.13 release of PSMDB and the 1.12 release of PXC operator.
 In that case, we can request an operator image and split the version information from the tag, but in the case of the overridden image tag, we can have discrepancies between versions.
 With OLM we’ll have a single source of truth for the installed operator version.
 [Read more](https://olm.operatorframework.io/docs/concepts/crds/clusterserviceversion/)

 Example for PXC operator (It's only 1.10 available on operatorhub, however it demonstrates the idea)